 We all know how foods like onion and garlic cause bad breath due to the pungent oils they produce.
 Fortunately, there are also foods that have the opposite effect.
 These foods can help bust bad breath, but only temporarily – like an hour or two.
 Nonetheless, this is already enough time until you are able to do something about the real cause – the odor-causing bacteria in the mouth.
-And dentist San Marcos helps you all time.

 We are all aware of the many health benefits green tea has, so it is not surprising that this wonder beverage can also fight bad breath.
 The bad breath-fighting ability of green tea is attributed to the chemical called catechin.
 Catherine is a powerful antioxidant that helps fight the bacteria that causes the foul odor.
 This compound is effective not only against odor-causing bacteria but also against other harmful bacteria in the mouth.